emilyjspencer/Notes/Java/README.md

 Add it to the top of the file

-Then use the Arrays.toString method or use a for loop, as below:
+Then use the Arrays.toString method

+**or use a for loop, as below:**

 An example:

 ![printingarrays](printingarrays.png)

+# String interpolation in Java

+With Ruby, string interpolation is easy enough: use #{variablename}

+With Java, it is more complicated